pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-24-scarborough.md

 ---
-title: "Scarborough"
+title: 'Scarborough'
 date: 2020-02-24T16:35:30-01:00
 publishdate: 2020-02-24T16:35:30-01:00
-image: "IMG_9455.jpg"
+image: 'IMG_9455.jpg'
-author: "Pieter Jan"
+author: 'Pieter Jan'
-gpx: ""
+gpx: ''
-summary: "The Vite & Rêves crew try to find a sim card and the carnival in Scarburough."
+summary: 'The Vite & Rêves crew try to find a sim card and the carnival in Scarburough.'
 ---

 `From: Charlotteville, Tobago`<br/>